-PPAHS Surveys help to provide information and data to help understand issues.
+PPAHS Surveys help to provide information and data to better understand issues.
 Below are some surveys we have been involved in – some big, some small – all interesting.

 First National Survey of Patient-Controlled Analgesia Practices